Altering or selling your home

 Making changes to your property

 If you want to make changes to your home or garden, you must get written permission from us first.
+You must also ensure there are no arrears on your service charge account.
 Examples of improvements that require our permission include, but not limited to:

 • installing a new boiler